jakobkmar/KSpigot/readme.md

     // you can access the following counter variables in here println(counterUp) // starting from zero
+    println(counterDownToOne) // starting from howOften
-    println(counterDown) // starting from howOften
+    println(counterDownToZero) // starting from howOften - 1
 }
 ```
 NOTE: The counters are nullable, because howOften is (when null) infinite.